Fed still learning on insurance industry oversight -Lockhart

-ATHENS, Ga., March 20 (Reuters) - The Federal Reserve is still coming to grips with how large insurance companies should be regulated to protect the financial system, Atlanta Fed President Dennis Lockhart said on Friday.
+ATHENS, Ga.
+(Reuters) - The Federal Reserve is still coming to grips with how large insurance companies should be regulated to protect the financial system, Atlanta Fed President Dennis Lockhart said on Friday.

 The U.S. central bank is studying whether some insurance companies offer products or engage in activities that pose a broader financial risk - similar to the problems insurer AIG caused during the 2007-2009 financial crisis.